 Jury convicts accused serial killer Ryan Sharpe of first-degree murder

-CLINTON - An East Feliciana jury has convicted accused serial killer Ryan Sharpe in the death of a longtime Scouts leader in a retrial made necessary after the U.S. Supreme Court ruled that non-unanimous verdicts in criminal cases were unconstitutional.
+The 12-person jury unanimously found alleged serial killer Ryan Sharpe guilty of the first-degree murder of 48-year-old Brad Defranceschi.

+"That carries a mandatory life in prison, and we're very excited about that because we don't think he ever needs to get out and have an opportunity to do this to anybody ever again," said East Feliciana Sheriff Jeff Travis.
+"I don't think there's any amount of justice that could ever make up for what he had done."

-Brad DeFranceschi and two others were killed in 2017.
-Over the course of the investigation, Sharpe said the government had issued him hunting "tags" that he needed to account for by killing people.
+DeFranceschi and two others were killed in 2017.
+Throughout the investigation, Sharpe said the government had issued him hunting "tags" that he needed to account for by killing people.
 His retrial was delayed while his lawyer questioned Sharpe's mental competency.

+Sharpe was previously convicted of killing Defranceschi in 2019, but the U.S. Supreme Court overturned the conviction due to a state law change requiring unanimous verdicts in criminal convictions and Sharpe was convicted 11-1 during that trial.

+Trending News

+"It's been 7 years since these incidents have happened, and I am extremely happy with the verdict," Travis said.

 Sharpe is also accused of killing Thomas Bass in East Baton Rouge Parish and Carroll Breeden in East Baton Rouge Parish.
 A fourth victim, Buck Hornsby, survived a shooting in East Feliciana Parish.

-Trending News
+Those trial dates have not yet been set.

-DeFranceschi was working in his front yard while shot in October 2017, a month after Breeden was killed doing yardwork.
+Defranceschi was working in his front yard when he was shot in October 2017, a month after Breeden was killed doing yard work.
 Bass was killed in his carport in July 2017.
 Hornsby was exercising outside when he was shot.

 More News